evanshortiss/openshift-typescript-example/README.md

 # TypeScript Sample Application

 This repository provides a simple starting point for running TypeScript applications on OpenShift.
+It can also be applied to applications that use Babel or other transpilers.
 A blogpost that runs through the details of this repository and OpenShift can be found [here](http://evanshortiss.com/development/openshift/javascript/typescript/2018/02/15/ts-on-openshift.html).

 ## Running on OpenShift via Nodeshift